MCombess/Hfraxapothecia/README.md

-Code and data required for analyses for manuscript 'Environmental regulation of _Hymenoscyphus fraxineus_ apothecia development' (Combes et al., 2025)
+Code and data required used for analyses in manuscript 'Environmental regulation of _Hymenoscyphus fraxineus_ apothecia development' (Combes et al., 2025)